Rated 'Excellent' on Trustpilot

 What is Cortisol?
-Causes, Symptoms & Treatment of High Cortisol Levels
+Causes, Symptoms & Combating High Cortisol Levels

 What is Cortisol?
-Causes, Symptoms & Treatment of High Cortisol Levels
+Causes, Symptoms & Combating High Cortisol Levels

 Cortisol is a major hormone produced by our bodies with a significant impact on our mental and physical wellbeing, and one of the most common yet little-known causes of poor sleep, anxiety, and stress.
-Our expert nutritionists explain cortisol, what cortisol is, how it is created, how cortisol affects us, and how you can lower cortisol.
+Our expert nutritionists explain what cortisol is, how it is created, how it affects us, and how you can lower cortisol levels.

 What is cortisol?

-Cortisol is a stress hormone and also much more than that.
-Cortisol is a steroid hormone that is released by the adrenal glands.
+Cortisol is a stress hormone and a steroid hormone that is released by the adrenal glands.
 It is a major stress hormone and works with adrenaline in stressful situations.
 Your cortisol levels are regulated by glands in the body called the hypothalamus glands, the pituitary, and the adrenal glands.

 What is the function of cortisol?